CoderFoundry/bootstrap-5-snippets-by-coder-foundry/README.md

 Full pages and template frameworks include the CSS/JS CDNs for Bootstrap 5.
 Individual elements will need CSS/JS references added to the page for functionality.

+All templates use on page CSS styling for positioning - we strongly recommend moving this to a separate CSS file.

+Images are hosted on Dropbox

 ---

 ## Usage